SERVICES & PRICES

 GUIDE · PRATICA

-Three consulates serve the United Kingdom.
-Your address determines which one handles your case.
-You cannot choose.
+Three Italian consulates serve the United Kingdom.
+The applicant's registered UK address determines which one holds the case.
+The choice is not the applicant's to make.

 UPDATED